douglasfragoso/douglasfragoso/README.md

 # Hi, my name is Douglas 👋

-Regarding my professional background and studies, I began my journey in management (where I hold a bachelor's degree, technician, and technologist certifications).
-Currently, I work in general management in the healthcare sector, where I focus on financial, contractual, negotiation, and other areas.
+Building on a solid foundation in management—with Technical, Technologist, and Bachelor’s degrees—I previously led operations in the healthcare sector, overseeing financial, contractual, and strategic negotiations.
+This trajectory allowed me to develop a systemic perspective and a sharp business acumen, which are now the primary differentiators in my technology career.

-In technology, I started learning programming with Java and am pursuing a Master's in Business Administration with a focus on Software Engineering at the University of São Paulo.
-This has expanded my knowledge in cloud computing, software architecture, programming paradigms, databases, and more.
+Currently, I specialize in FullStack development with a focus on Java, Spring Boot, and React JS.
+My technical growth is driven by an MBA in Software Engineering at the University of São Paulo (USP), where I deepen my expertise in software architecture, cloud computing, programming paradigms, and databases.
+I am passionate about building scalable, secure, and high-quality solutions, always prioritizing clean code and API development best practices.

-Currently, I have FullStack skills with Spring Boot, React JS, and business acumen to build scalable and secure solutions.
-I enjoy contributing to innovative projects and improving my skills in API development and code best practices, ensuring a holistic view of projects through familiarity with systemic processes and problem-solving.
+At present, I serve as a Software Testing Intern (QA) with a specialized focus on Artificial Intelligence.
+I work directly with the validation and optimization of Large Language Models (LLMs) and Small Language Models (SLMs), bridging the technical precision of software testing with AI innovation.
+My goal is to contribute to disruptive projects where I can leverage both my business process experience and engineering skills to solve complex challenges.

 ## Tech Stack